 It was simple in the beginning (isn’t it always?).
-He was a guy I had known through mutual friends and had a class or two with in high school.
-When we started seeing each other, I felt this crazy, sexual chemistry with him, and was comfortable in a matter of weeks.
+He was a guy I had known through mutual friends and I had a class or two in high school with him.
+When we started seeing each other, I felt this crazy, sexual chemistry, and I felt comfortable in a matter of weeks.
 However, even as we progressed into a committed relationship, I noticed that it was me making the effort to see him, and rarely the other way around.

-So, I mentioned this to him.
-I wanted to feel like I mattered to him, and he assured me that I did, but he just “liked when I hit him up.”
+So, I mentioned this to him, because I wanted to feel like I mattered to him.
+He assured me that I did, but he just “liked when I hit him up”.
 At the time, I accepted this selfish remark.
 This small statement was actually him just keeping the relationship in his control, exactly how he wanted it.
-This was the first sign I should have noticed: There should be a balance of effort made; both people should share control.
+This was the first sign I should have noticed.
+There should be a balance of effort made, where both people share control.

 It was almost as if I was his secret.
 Everyone knew we were together, but we were rarely in public together.
 In the almost three years the relationship lasted, my friends had probably encountered him around ten times.
 This is not okay.
 When you are with someone, not only do you have a life with each other, but you should become apart of each other’s lives.
 I’m not saying become completely consumed into one, but be present enough to show that you want to be a part of all aspects of this person’s world.

-I was ready to be a part of his life; I wanted to get to know his friends better.
-Time and time again, the invitation wouldn’t come, or it would happen late after the night was almost over.
-The random times I was around his friends would be followed by accusations of flirting, which turned into me being called a slut and a liar.
+I was ready to be a part of his life, and I wanted to get to know his friends better.
+Yet time and time again, the invitation wouldn’t come, or it would happen late after the night was almost over.
+The random times I was around his friends would be followed by his false accusations of me flirting with them.
+Which disintegrated into me being called a slut and a liar.
 I knew that I had done nothing inappropriate, so I would defend myself and my feelings towards him time and time again.
 I had never in my life been emotionally put down by someone before, and I couldn’t believe it was from the one person that I truly loved.

 This behavior is not normal.
 BIG RED FLAG.
-The accusations and name calling were constant.
+The accusations and name-calling were constant.
 And coming out of NOWHERE.
 Why would he accuse me so much of something unless maybe he knew he was capable of it?
-I’m not sure why I stayed with someone that hurt me so deeply, but at the time, his opinion is all that mattered to me.
+I’m not sure why I stayed with someone that hurt me so deeply, but at the time, his opinion was all that mattered to me.

 One day, I had to practically drag him out of the house to go get lunch at a restaurant, a common issue in our relationship.
-During this lunch and afterwards back at his house, I kept thinking, “why am I here?”
+During this lunch and afterward back at his house, I kept thinking, “why am I here?”.

 “I can’t do this anymore.
-I love you, but I haven’t been happy in awhile and I don’t think you are either.”
-I said it even before I realized what I was doing.
+I love you, but I haven’t been happy in a while and I don’t think you are either”.
+The words came out of my mouth before I realized what I was doing.

-I honestly could not believe how much of a shock it was to him.
-I had been struggling with the decision to leave for months.
+Honestly, I couldn’t believe how much of a shock it was to him.
+Truthfully, I had been struggling with the decision to leave for months.
 I think deep down he felt like I was way too attached to ever leave him.
 That, although I would complain about stuff that he never changed, I would just deal with it because we were in love.

 I love myself, and that’s what is most important.